ericdelmermillen/genericEric_portfolio_server/README.md

+Here’s the updated README with the changes you provided integrated into the original draft.
+I’ve ensured the structure remains consistent while incorporating the new details:

+---

 # The GenericEric Portfolio Server

 **The GenericEric Portfolio Server** is the backend for Eric Millen's full-stack portfolio application.
 Built with Node.js, Express, and a MySQL database, it powers API endpoints for content management, user authentication, email functionality, and integration with AWS S3 for file uploads.
 This server is designed with security and scalability in mind.